 “Ahmet Ertegün, the late president of Atlantic, had always been my mentor,” Jones recalls.
 “I invited him down to the studio one night, closed the door and said: ‘Look, I just want to play you one song and hear what you think.’
 This is somebody who discovered Ray Charles and Aretha Franklin, so his opinion was quite important.
 So we sat there and listened, and after the first chorus I looked over in his direction and tears were rolling down his cheeks.
 I thought: ‘My God!
 I’ve done it!’
 He was away with the music’.”

-The release of I Want To Know What Love Is, at the end of 1984. confirmed that, for better or worse, this most personal of late-night confessionals had struck a universal chord.
+The release of I Want To Know What Love Is, at the end of 1984. confirmed that, for better or worse, this most personal of late-night confessionals had a meaning that struck a universal chord.

 “It was No.1 worldwide,” Jones says, “and I doubt there are many people who haven’t heard it.
 It was played on the radio all around the world.
 And I started getting letters from people who weren’t necessarily fans but had found comfort in that song at times of suffering and sadness.
 Everybody took their own meaning from it.
 And that’s all you can hope for as a writer.”